poeli/GOTTCHA/README.md

  >

 Here is a list of the available pre-computed databases.
-Note that these databases are also available in FASTA format at gottcha/FASTA/:
+Note that these databases are also available in FASTA format at the FASTA/ directory:

   * GOTTCHA_BACTERIA_c3514_k24_u24.class.tar.gz (4.6GB)
   * GOTTCHA_BACTERIA_c3514_k24_u24.family.tar.gz (4.6GB)